0:00 / 0:00

 If you are involved in an accident and are convicted of impaired driving, your vehicle insurance contract will be void.
 Your insurance company will not pay for any of your damages and they will try to make you repay them for any amounts they have to pay to others involved in the accident.

-Frank Genesee can ensure that you know and retain your legal rights
+Nick Cake can ensure that you know and retain your legal rights

-Frank Genesee can help you to understand your legal rights and how a guilty conviction will affect your life for years to come.
+Nick Cake can help you to understand your legal rights and how a guilty conviction will affect your life for years to come.